-- Status State: Shows the connected ASIO Host or no ASIO Host connected - 8.
-Configure the application you wish to use (Pyramix or other DAW) so that the I/O connections use the Merging RAVENNA ASIO Driver
+Status - State: Shows the Driver sampling Rate and the connected ASIO Host or no ASIO Host connected

-9. For Pyramix users the VS3 Control Panel must first be opened and the Merging RAVENNA ASIO driver selected under I/O Selection -Driver name: .
+- 8. Configure the application you wish to use (Pyramix or other DAW) so that the I/O connections use the Merging RAVENNA ASIO Driver - 9.
+For Pyramix users the VS3 Control Panel must first be opened and the Merging RAVENNA ASIO driver selected under I/O Selection -Driver name: